IBT-FMI/NeuroGentooProject/doc/BuildServer.md

 ============

 ![The layout of the BuildServer.
 The user starts exec.sh with parameters, which executes all scripts within the corresponding scripts folder.
 These scripts work on the image in roots/<ID>](graph/BuildServer.png)
+!!!
+Please explain/reference (since you already explained it) what getID is, and why it gets its own node shape.

 The BuildServer is an infrastructure that generates Gentoo Linux images, based on a collection of shell-scripts that automate the creation, maintenance and format changes of these systems.
 !!! what do you mean by format changes?